JonDotsoy/code_of_conduct/README_EN.md

 ## Disclaimer

-> All attendees, speakers, volunteers and sponsors of both the events held through JSConf Chile, as well as those who participate and interact on any of the social media platforms (Facebook Groups, Slack, Discord, Twitter, etc), must follow and respect our code of conduct.
+> All attendees, speakers, volunteers and sponsors of both the events held through Javascript Chile, as well as those who participate and interact on any of the social media platforms (Facebook Groups, Slack, Discord, Twitter, etc), must follow and respect our code of conduct.
 >
 > The organization will do their best to ensure compliance, and agreement for what is stated here.
 >